MHassaanButt/Netflix-Analysis-using-R/README.md

 # Netflix Analysis using R

 This project involves analyzing the Netflix dataset using R programming language.
-The dataset consists of two CSV files: `show.csv` and `MaturityType.csv`.
+The dataset consists of two CSV files: `show.csv` and `MaturityType.csv` and one xlsx file `Production.xlsx`.
 The `show.csv` file contains information on Netflix movies and TV shows, such as title, description, release date, rating, and more.
-The `MaturityType.csv` file contains the description of maturity type.
+The `MaturityType.csv` file contains the description of maturity type. `Production` contains contains information on the production of TV shows and movies across various countries and maturity types, for the years 2017-2021.

 The analysis involves answering several questions about the dataset, such as: